 The most recent iteration of Agincourt has been a third-year design studio set in a five-year M.Arch curriculum.
 It offered one project set in an historical context, a matrix of three conditions: 1) building types, 2) stylistic categories or clusters, and 3) specific architects of the chosen period.
 Geography is an aspect of the last factor, since each architect is associated with a particular place and its socio-economic and cultural context.
 Project types are all common, if not frequent, during the period 1900-1920, and examples can be found in all market areas represented by the array of individual architects.
 The link between stylistic clusters and individual designers is a chicken-egg phenomenon: I can’t tell you which came first in my thinking.
 The three-dimensional matrix of style, name and building type, however, establishes a framework that both minimizes duplication and increases opportunities for comparison and contrast between and among students.
 I’ll expand each of these in reverse order.

 ARCHITECTS and their STYLE(S):

 STYLE CLUSTERS: The years between 1900 and 1920 were a vibrant period in the architecture of both Europe and North America°.
 The era of 19th century eclecticism had begun to give way — or at minimum to make room for — the emergence of Modernism.
 Also, the industrialization of materials never completely replaced craft traditions.
 I have suggested five clusters of style from those years: those that are #1) Historically Based, #2) Progressive, #3) Arts & Crafts, #4) Modernist, and #5) Art Nouveau.
-Of these the Progressive may be the most American, connected with both a political party and the socio-economic programs it espoused, though there are parallel reflections of that movement in Europe.
-The Art Nouveau, on the other hand (whether non- or anti-historical), touched the U.S. only marginally and that through the decorative arts.
+Of these five, the Progressive may be the most American, connected with both a political party and the socio-economic programs it espoused, though there are parallel reflections of that movement in Europe.
+The Art Nouveau, on the other hand (whether non- or anti-historical), touched the U.S. only at the margins and that through the decorative arts.

 HISTORICALLY BASED: Arthur Beresford Pite (#2 from an alphabetical list below); Sir Edwin Lutyens (#13); Bernard Maybeck (#16); McKim Mead & White (#17)